EDAS: Features and Pricing

 After setup, the chair can then configure the conference as needed, adding TPC members, create additional tracks, eidit review questions, change mail messages and revise other information.
 You can start using the conference immediately after set-up.

-If you use EDAS to accept payment for registrations via credit card, checks or wire transfer, a charge of 4% of the registrations paid covers the credit card fees and handling.
+If you use EDAS to accept payment for registrations via credit card, checks or wire transfer, a charge of 6% of the registrations paid covers the credit card fees and handling.
 (Wire transfers generally need to be matched to registrations manually.)
-The 4% charge does not apply to wire transfers deposited directly into conference accounts.
-In addition, EDAS charges $10 for each incoming wire transfers to recover the corresponding bank charge.
+There is no charge for registration payments deposited directly into a conference account or collected by the conference (e.g., via a University merchant account).
+In addition, EDAS charges for each incoming wire transfers to recover the corresponding bank charge.
+To cover our labor, we also charge for each outgoing domestic conference payment and for international payments, e.g., for hotel and catering invoices, whether this is a check or domestic wire transfer.
+Since credit card processors have started, since 2019, to not refund their fees when a credit card charge is cancelled, we have to charge 3% on all cancelled reservations to cover our costs.

 The conference is responsible for any charge-backs due to cancellations by attendees, contested charges or credit card fraud.